varnish/Varnish-Book/varnish_book.rst

 Header availability summary
 ---------------------------

-The table below lists HTTP headers seen above and wether they are a request header or a response one.
+The table below lists HTTP headers seen above and whether they are a request header or a response one.

 +-------------------+---------+----------+